 Jamee’ is the Executive Assistant at ACRE.
 Jamee’ is an advocate for social justice on multiple fronts in her hometown.
 As the Executive Assistant, Jamee’ leads the coordination of ACRE’s scheduling, project management and operational support.
 Jamee’ believes that it is always the unforeseen that produces marvelousness.

 Kimberly FloresSenior Digital Organizer

 Kim is the Senior Digital Organizer at ACRE.
-She believes in online organizing as a powerful tool for change.
+She believes the internet is a powerful tool for change and frequently uses campaign microsites, email newsletters, social media graphics & video, and digital ads to accomplish organizational goals.
 Prior to joining the ACRE team, Kim was the Digital Deputy at Movement Voter Project, working to strengthen their digital presence with grassroots organizations before and after the 2018 midterm elections.
 She has also worked as the Digital Manager at TaskForce, Shella Films, and Brave New Films, working on a variety of campaigns from equity in public education and health advocacy, to criminal justice reform, income inequality, and taking on the military industrial complex.
 She has a BA in Film & Digital Media from the University of California, Santa Cruz.

 Alyxandra GoodwinSenior Organizer

 Alyx is currently a senior organizer at Action Center on Race and the Economy, organizing with BYP100 Chicago, and a co-founder and writer with LEFT OUT Magazine.
 Her writing and activism are centered around the momentum and challenges of building Black power and self-determination.
 Her work at ACRE currently focuses on the relationship between the finance industry and policing, racialized capitalism, and how these things exacerbate oppressions.